Midland Sidewalk Contractor Bond Requirements Explained

 What is considered a sidewalk?

-Sidewalks, as well as other pedestrian lanes are used to help people travel more safely and efficiently.
+Sidewalks, as well as other pedestrian lanes, are used to help people travel more safely and efficiently.
 They should be a hard surface separated from motor vehicles by either an even curb or buffer for safety reasons.

 What is considered a trip hazard on a sidewalk?

-A trip hazard on a sidewalk is any vertical change over 1/4 inch or more at any joint, crack, depression in the surface of pavement.
-Such an inconvenience can cause accidents when people step into them by mistake and must be repaired immediately to avoid injuries and lawsuits from taking place
+A trip hazard on a sidewalk is any vertical change over 1/4 inch or more at any joint, crack, or depression in the surface of pavement.
+Such an inconvenience can cause accidents when people step into them by mistake, and must be repaired immediately to avoid injuries and lawsuits from taking place

 How do you fix a sidewalk trip hazard?

-If your sidewalks are becoming uneven and difficult to walk on, there's no need for expensive repairs.
+If your sidewalks are becoming uneven and difficult to walk on, there’s no need for expensive repairs.
 There is an affordable tool that can level them out without removing any material!
-Have a Midland, TX-Small Construction Contractor ($5,000) Bond.

-Can you sue for uneven sidewalk?
+Can you sue for an uneven sidewalk?

 You can get hefty damages for uneven sidewalks.
-But, unfortunately, it's not easy to do so because the city has sovereign immunity and benefits from a legal doctrine that protects them against suits like this under certain circumstances.
+But, unfortunately, it’s not easy to do so because the city has sovereign immunity and benefits from a legal doctrine that protects it against suits like this under certain circumstances.

 What is a Sidewalk Bond?